 In addition to new report types, version 3.1 also has a new report generator and reports manager.
 You can now generate and save your own custom reports.
 Reports are generated via a background task and automatically notify you when they’re ready.
 These reports are a snapshot of the analyzed data at report time; if an executive summary needs to be changed, it can be loaded and re-saved.
 If new analysis data is available, simply generate a new report to reflect the new state.

-Try generating a couple different reports and let us know what you think!
+Try generating a couple of different reports and let us know what you think!

 In our early summer release, we added vulnerability and advisory lookups to the installed applications list — released with a “beta” tag while we collected additional data on how our algorithm would fair “in the wild.”

 Our engine is fairly unique from some vulnerability scanners in that we don’t use large rule sets built by vulnerability signature teams.
 Instead, we rely on algorithmic matching to account for the various ways software is represented once installed and match it to the available details for reported vulnerabilities (e.g. published CVE data).
 This requires a lot of data processing and we are, for the most part, restricted to what our customers voluntarily share with us (for which we are very appreciative 😉).